webdriverio/webdriverio/docs/OrganizingTestSuites.md

 Similar to the [page object concept](PageObjects.md), the first thing you’ll need is a main config file.
 It contains all configurations you share across environments.

-Then create another config file for each environment, and supplement the the main config with the environment-specific ones:
+Then create another config file for each environment, and supplement the main config with the environment-specific ones:

 ```js
 // wdio.dev.config.js